Code Read Dyslexia Network – Our origins

-The system is set up for them to fail, they assume they will fail and they fail.
-They often drop out, cause trouble, get into trouble, break the law and end up in prison.
+The system allows for dyslexic people to fail.
+It is assumed they will fail and so they often do.
+Dyslexics often drop out, cause trouble, get into trouble, break the law and end up in prison.
 When those with dyslexia are high achievers it is often despite the system not because of it.
 This needs to change.

 Spelling is the one aspect of dyslexia that causes people trouble even if they learn to read competently.

-Spelling in front of colleagues or classmates can be embarrassing and people with dyslexia will often try to hide their weakness by avoiding situations requiring them to write.
+Spelling in front of colleagues or classmates can be embarrassing and people with dyslexia will often try to hide their disadvantage by avoiding situations requiring them to write.

-Spell Trouble is also referencing Code Read Dyslexia Network who are here to make trouble by drawing attention the inequities in our education system and the workplace that those with dyslexia experience everyday.
+Spell Trouble is also referencing the Code Read Dyslexia Network who are here to make "trouble" by drawing attention to the inequities in our education system and the workplace that those with dyslexia experience everyday.
 Code Read will agitate until the playing field is levelled.